Castux/SnakeEyes/about.md

 ## What?
 Why?

 {{ site.title }} is a web-based calculator for dice probabilities.
 It was inspired by [AnyDice](https://anydice.com/) and [Troll](https://topps.diku.dk/torbenm/troll.msp).
-Each of these great websites use their own custom language.
+Each of these great websites uses their own custom language.
 I wanted a similar tool, but made for a general purpose programming language.
 I wrote the Dice library in Lua and used it for myself for a long time before deciding to turn it into an online tool.

-It was also a fun little project for me to practice web technologies, and small enough to reach a satisfying state of completeness.
+It was mostly a fun little project to play with web technologies and my favorite language: Lua.

 ## License